marchinilab/dropsim/README.md

 # sinsynthr: Single Cell RNAseq Synthetic Data Simulator

 This is an R package for quickly simulating single cell RNAseq read count data.
 The model is based on data from droplet based methods, for other methods [Splatter](https://github.com/Oshlack/splatter) may be better suited.
+Sinsynthr shares a similar core model to Splatter but is overall much simpler.

 ## Installation